SansGuidon/bookmarks/README.md

 * [Stack Overflow Blog](https://stackoverflow.blog/podcasts/) - listen in on what’s new with the world’s largest developer community.
 * :star: [**Coding Blocks**](https://www.codingblocks.net/) - podcast and website for learning how to become a better software developer, covers a wide variety of programming best practices
 * [Code as Craft](https://codeascraft.com/) - Etsy' blog for craftsmen
+* [feststelltaste (Markus Harrer)](http://www.feststelltaste.de/) - About Legacy Systems, Software Analytics and the Fundamental Problems of Software Engineering

 > Learn
 * [Stack Exchange](https://stackexchange.com/sites#technology) - All technology related sites on Stack Exchange